louisloechel/prink-v2/README.md

 	.connect(ruleBroadcastStream)

-You can use your own implementation for the `ruleBroadcastStream` or if you only want to transfer some rules at startup a collection generated stream (see below for example).
+You can use your own implementation for the `ruleBroadcastStream` or if you only want to transfer some rules at startup a collection generated stream, as seen below.
 Prink uses a `MapState` for rule broascasting:

 	MapStateDescriptor<Integer, CastleRule> ruleStateDescriptor =